 Start Here

-This site is a place for thoughtful, grace-filled Christianity — writing about faith, church, grace, belonging, hymnody, and the deeper questions that do not fit well into slogans or easy answers.
+This site is a place for thoughtful, grace-filled Christianity: writing about faith, church, grace, belonging, hymnody, and the deeper questions that don’t fit well into slogans or easy answers.

 People arrive here from very different places.
-Some come because they love the church and want to go deeper.
-Some come carrying hurt, exhaustion, or questions they have not felt safe asking out loud.
-Some are trying to untangle God from the baggage that Christians sometimes pile on top of him.
-Wherever you are coming from, you are welcome here.
+Some come because they love the church and want to go deeper, others carrying hurt, exhaustion, or questions they’ve never felt safe asking out loud, and a few just trying to untangle God from the baggage Christians sometimes pile on top of him.
+Wherever you’re coming from, you’re welcome here.

-I write from within the Lutheran tradition — shaped by a strong conviction that God acts first, that grace is gift rather than reward, and that the good news of Jesus is meant to free burdened people rather than add to their burden.
-This is also an affirming space, not because I am interested in picking fights, but because I believe the love of God is wider, steadier, and kinder than many people have been led to believe.
+I write from within the Lutheran tradition, shaped by a strong conviction that God acts first, that grace is gift rather than reward, and that the good news of Jesus is meant to free burdened people rather than add to their burden.
+This is also an affirming space, not because I’m interested in picking fights, but because I believe the love of God is wider, steadier, and kinder than many people have been led to believe.

-This is not a site for scoring points or fueling outrage.
-There is enough of that already.
+This isn’t a site for scoring points or fueling outrage.
+There’s enough of that already.
 I want this to be a place where faith can be explored with honesty, theological depth, and room to breathe.

-If you are carrying church hurt or spiritual exhaustion
+If you’re carrying church hurt or spiritual exhaustion

 Start with For the Wounded and Belonging.
 These are written for people who are weary, wary, or trying to figure out whether faith still has room for them.